-The zero calibration allows the instrument to calibrate its internal ozone offset factor.
-This should only be done with a source of zero air connected to the "Zero In" port of the 465H.
-Allow the instrument to stabilize on the zero air source before attempting to zero the instrument.
+The zero calibration allows the instrument to calibrate it's internal ozone offset factor.
+This should only be done with a source of zero air connected to the "Sample In" port of the 465M.
+Allow the instrument to stabilize on the zero air source before attempting to zero.
 This normally takes 10-15 minutes.